Locations

 On the MW, a working pub.

-As the party approached Arundel on 14 October they met the governor of the Castle, Colonel Morley, going out to hunt.
-In order to avoid him they dismounted, and so escaped notice.
+As the party approached Arundel Castle on 14 October they saw the Parliamentarian Governor, Colonel Morley, going out to hunt.
+In order to avoid him they dismounted and hid until he passed.

 Encountered troops near the bridge.
 To avoid further incident, he diverted over the Downs towards Brighton.